 Andrew Tomes LSMS-ISA - email@example.com

-Andrew was an EPAR RA from 2019-2021, when he graduated with an MPA and joined the team as a research scientist.
+Andrew was an EPAR RA from 2019-2021.
+After graduating with an MPA he joined the team as a research scientist.
 His work has focused on LSMS-ISA indicator curation, spatial analytics, and RA mentorship.
 He is the lead developer of AgQuery+, a tool that improves ease-of-access for EPAR's LSMS data products.
 He is interested in building climate resilience in agriculture and advancing evidence-based policies for environmentally sustainable food production.
 Prior to Evans, he worked as a plant biologist and regulatory coordinator at an organic fertilizer startup.
 He holds an MS in Ecology from SUNY-ESF, where he studied plant distribution modeling under climate change and plant-fungus mutualism, and a BS in Botany and a BA in English from University of Maine (Orono), where he worked on wetland restoration ecology.

 Fairooz Newaz Evaluation - firstname.lastname@example.org

 Fairooz joined EPAR as a Research Scientist in November 2021.
 Her research interest lies in sustainable agricultural development that is both cognizant of the needs and conditions of small-scale producers, and is ultimately most beneficial to these vulnerable populations in the Global South.
 She holds an M.S. in Global Health Policy and Management and M.A. in Sustainable International Development from Brandeis University, and a B.S. in Medical Bioscience from Monash University.